haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## Numbers

 During my internship, Splunk decided to phase out the tech industry practice of spelling out numbers under 10 and instead use numerals for most numbers, with a few exceptions.
-I informed the company's decision with research and, in collaboration with three technical editors, wrote the following content for the company's new guidance on using numbers in documentation:
+I wrote the following content for the company's new guidance on using numbers in documentation:

 ### [Using numerals](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Numbersornumerals#Using_numerals)